Scots grandmother, 96, in Australian visa row

 Mrs Grant's surviving son Allan and his wife Diane believe they have done everything to meet the rules of her visa after she moved to live with them in Australia.

-Mrs Grant is booked on a flight back to the UK on 26 July, the date her visitor visa expires.
+Mrs Grant is booked on a flight back to the UK on 26 July.

 Her family told BBC Radio's Good Morning Scotland programme that the alternatives were the possibility of deportation or "years of limbo" while trying to obtain a new visa.